 Many pathologic cardiac conditions can be diagnosed by auscultation of the heart sounds.
 Note that heart sounds are discrete, short audible events from a specific cause — different from a heart murmur.
 A murmur is due to turbulence of blood flow and can, at times, encompass all of systole or diastole.

 The main normal heart sounds are the S1 and the S2 heart sound.
-The S3 can, at times be normal but may be pathologic.
-An S4 heart sound is almost always pathologic.
+The S3 can be normal, at times, but may be pathologic.
+A S4 heart sound is almost always pathologic.
 Heart sounds can be described by their intensity, pitch, location, quality and timing in the cardiac cycle.

 Intensity: Heart sounds can be described as increased in intensity (loud), decreased in intensity (soft) or absent.

 Pitch: Heart sounds can be described as high pitched (heard best with the diaphragm of the stethoscope).

 Location: The location of the heart sound can help determine the etiology.
 The standard listening posts (aortic, pulmonic, tricuspid and mitral) apply to both heart sounds and murmurs.
 For example, the S1 heart sound — consisting of mitral and tricuspid valve closure — is best heard at the tricuspid (left lower sternal border) and mitral (cardiac apex) listening posts.

 Timing: The timing can be described as during early, mid or late systole or early, mid or late diastole.

 Although terms such as “click,” “snap” or “knock” are sometimes used, they have no specific quality or meaning.
 They will be referenced in the following sections.